parrt/playdl/README.md

 * Training is **super** sensitive to weight initialization.
 Using sd=0.001 training didn't move.
 With 1.0 it is too far away sometimes from final weights.
 Couldn't figure out why my stacked RNN wasn't training. sd=0.001 seems too low.
 Well, if you run multiple times with sd=0.001 sometimes it works. frustrating to train these beasts.
 Even more complicated.
 Seems to eventually start to convert/train after maybe 10 trivial/no movements.
 * A general principle for autograd with pytorch: you can’t reuse partial results from one optimization step to the next, despite that being OK if we were doing symbolic derivatives.
 It’s just a limitation of how dynamic auto gradients are computed.
 E.g., I wanted to use a single output vector (the last `h`) from the encoder in the multiple steps of the decoder but got the dreaded `Trying to backward through the graph a second time, but the buffers have already been freed.` Each decoder step is a function of that previous single encoder `h` and pytorch can only compute the derivative through a series of operations once.
 Tried `loss.backward(retain_graph=True)` w/o success too.
 * another weird detail. h in RNN becomes H matrix for batches, one h vector per record of batch.
 Now, if we add a bias term, we also need bias per record so B matrix not vector.
 Now, when using (not training) decoder to generate result, we are doing one record so we need one bias. which bias? hahah.
 I’ve just been doing `B[:,0]` picking one. is that right?  i.e., we’ve trained `batch_size` bias vectors but use only one during generation. which bias do we use?!
 Ah. just use bias vector and broadcasting does the rest. so it's b not B.

+*  Weight matrix initialization matters a huge amount.
+I was trying to do concatenation of a context vector with an input vector for a decoder but it was not training well at all.
+When I use a separate matrix to bring in the context in the decoder, I was initializing Matt to the identity matrix so that it brought context in unaltered.
+However, when concatenating I was using a random matrix for the combined input and context vectors.
+This got noticeably worse performance.
+Presumably in the end this would train just as well but it is much slower at the very least.
+Perhaps it wouldn't even find the right spot with gradient descent.
+Wow. even the stddev matters for randn matrics.
+If too tight, doesn't train in some cases.
+Might also be reverse!